The Application of AI in Marketing, Advertising and Media Buying

 Chat GPT.
 Bard.
 ERNIE Bot.

-While AI has recently made headlines for its potential to transform marketing and advertising, AI technology is far from new to the industry.
+While AI has recently made headlines for its potential to transform marketing and advertising, artificial intelligence technology is far from new to the industry.
 In many ways, it already has transformed marketing, playing an influential role in the field since the early 2000s.

 By 2020, 50% of companies used AI in at least one business function, but especially for service operations, marketing, and sales.
 Two-thirds of companies using AI said its use increased revenue, and companies with greater AI adoption also reported better leadership and stronger business results.

-But in the last few years, the use cases for AI have exploded as technology has advanced and companies have grown more familiar with its capabilities.
+In the last few years, the use cases for AI in marketing have exploded as technology has advanced and companies have grown more familiar with its capabilities.
 Today, AI-based tools are used to improve outcomes and speed up processes across countless marketing activities, from ad targeting to personalized content creation.

 In 2003, Amazon published a paper on “collaborative filtering.”
 The company had begun recommending books to customers based on clusters of behavioral data.
 Technology reviewed and organized past customers’ actions.
 This data was then interpreted and used to predict future behavior.